-For many of our customers, implementing a CMMS system is the first step into managing maintenance with a purpose built application.
-Smartspanner is perfect to transition from spreadsheets, whiteboards and notepads into a structured online system.
-This blog will point out the main benefits of a CMMS system although depending on the type of company, some of the benefits will be far more important that others .
+For many of our customers, it is the first time they are implementing a CMMS system in their organisation.
+Smartspanner is ideal to transition into from spreadsheets, whiteboards and notepads.
+A well structured maintenance software application brings many benefits.
+This blog will hightlight the main benefits of a CMMS system.
+Depending your type of company, some of the benefits will be far more important than others.

 This is the basic function of a maintenance team!
-Ensuring machines or facilities are available to the business for use ensure the business operations can achieve its performance targets.
+Ensuring machines or facilities are available to the business for use.
 By adopting a structured system, reducing downtime through a CMMS application can actually happen in many ways;

-- Ensure PM tasks are not missed and in many cases, start developing the PM schedule for each asset.
+- Ensure PM tasks are not missed or forgotten.

-- Condition monitoring and inspections will help identify when maintenance should be performed and any issues that need attention.
+- Condition monitoring and routine inspections help identify when maintenance should be performed.

-- Collecting maintenance requests from your employees, operators or guests can help identify problems earlier and your team can respond faster.
+- Collecting maintenance requests from your employees, operators or guests will identify problems earlier.

 - Managing your spare part inventory can reduce delays in machine repairs by having stock on hand when it is needed.

-Running a team of maintenance technicians is stressful and even more so when it is done by email, telephone calls, daily meetings etc. Working in large facilities and multi-site locations will make communication difficult and even time consuming just to get updates.
-Connecting a team with a CMMS application particularly with mobile applications enabled will drive your team’s productivity.
-Each technician will see new requirements assigned to them, work through their tasks on a list or schedule and retrieve more information about each event and the history of the asset to make faster decisions and diagnosis.
-Team members can also look up any other tasks due on a machine and combine requirements to minimise downtime or schedule multiple events at one time to improve efficiency.
+Running a team of maintenance technicians is stressful and even more so when it is done by email, telephone calls and daily meetings.
+Working in large facilities or multi-site business will make communication more difficult and even time consuming.
+Connecting a team with a CMMS application particularly with mobile applications enabled, will improve productivity.
+Each technician will see new requirements assigned to them and work through their priorities.
+Users can also retrieve more information about asset history make faster decisions and diagnosis.
+Team members can also look up any other tasks due on the same asset and combine requirements to minimise downtime.

 Data Collection and Analysis

 Having data collected in a CMMS system can be very valuable and shouldn’t be overlooked.
-When tough decisions need to be made about renewing assets, replacing high value parts or optimising the size and deployment of your own team; having data available gives you insight to make informed decisions.
+At some point, tough decisions need to be made about renewing assets or replacing high value spares.
+It is also important for companies to optimise the size of the team; having data available gives you insight to make informed decisions.